mastaehe/bonsaiai.github.io/source/includes/examples/_simpy-elevator.html.md

 end
 ```

 This concept is named `elevator_plan`, a classifier, which predicts an `Action` given the current `FloorState`.
-In this simple example we are trianing the concept to make an action (go up a floor, go down a floor, or open the doors) based on the current state of the floor the elevator is on.
+In this simple example, we are training the concept to make an action (go up a floor, go down a floor, or open the doors) based on the current state of the floor the elevator is on.

 ###### Simulator